cn1t/GentleMod/README.md

 # GentleMod
 A british themed Minecraft Forge 1.16.5 Mod.
 Grow tea & more

-Planning to make machine to brew tea.
+Planning to make a machine to brew tea.

 # Overview